nsg-ethz/mini_internet_project/platform/README.md

 #### Layer 3 topology

 `router_config.txt`: This file contains all the routers in the L3 topology.
 In the default L3 topology there are 8 routers.
-The second column indicates if a tool or service (such as the connectivity matrix or the DNS server) is connected the to the network through the corresponding router.
+The second column indicates if a tool or service (such as the connectivity matrix or the DNS server) is connected to the network through the corresponding router.
 For instance, the DNS server is connected to ROMA.
 Finally the last column indicates whether a single host or a L2 network is connected to the router.
 In the default topology, only the router ZURI is connected to a L2 network, all the others are connected to a single host.

 `internal_links_config.txt`: This is the internal topology.
 The first two columns indicate which pair of routers are interconnected, the last two columns indicate the throughput and delay of the link, respectively.